manu-p-1/Portable-Cryptographer/README.md

 - **Portable Cryptographer v1.0.0 is out for release!** at https://github.com/manu-p-1/Portable-Cryptographer/releases

 ## Disclaimer:
-**WARNING!** Do not utilize for enterprise ("real-world") use cases.
+**WARNING!** Do not utilize for enterprise ("real world") use cases.
 This is solely intended for personal use for non-sensitive data.

 ## Media:
 <p align="center">